JheniferLais/PUC-Campinas/README.md

 ### 🔹 Collaboration and Project Management Tools:
 - Using **Trello** for task organization and planning.

+### 🔹 Arduino Programming:
+- Introduction to C/C++ programming for microcontrollers.
+- Configuring line sensors (IR) and motors.
+- Basic structures: conditionals and loops to control the car’s movement.

 ## ⏳ Second Semester 2024.2

+### 🔹 Data Structures in C:
+- Understanding pointers, memory allocation, and structs.
+- Implementing arrays, linked lists, stacks, and queues.
+- Introduction to trees, binary search trees, and graph traversal.

 ### 🔹 Web Development:
 - Creating and styling interfaces using **HTML**, **CSS**, and **JavaScript**.